NCIEVS/evsrestapi-client-SDK/go-examples/README.md

 go test -v api_metadata_endpoints_test.go        # For a single file go test -v ./...                           # For all tests in the project
 ```

+**The -v verbose option is necessary to see the exact output of each API call made in the tests.
+They will otherwise only display success or failure states.**